 What are some of the most popular coffee machine brands?

-There are some key brand players when it comes to domestic coffee makers that you should keep in mind across the Black Friday event.
-Below we’ve rounded up a list of top-rated machines from across our category tests as a starting point.
+There are some key brand players when it comes to domestic coffee makers that you should keep in mind.
+Below we've rounded up a list of top-rated machines from across our category tests as a starting point.

 Best bean-to-cup espresso machine: Sage Oracle Touch espresso machine, £2,099.95